0xd4y/Writeups/Misc/index.md

 All writeups not related to TryHackMe or HackTheBox are posted on this page.

+# Pwnable.kr

+<a href="http://pwnable.kr/">Pwnable.kr</a> is a website dedicated to providing reverse engineering and binary exploitation challenges at varying difficulties.

+## Passcode

+scanf() is a function that is widely used in C programs.
+This binary, which is seemingly secure, made subtle but dangerous programming mistakes that resulted in a security hole in which a user can manipulate memory.
+Since this binary is dynamically linked, overwriting the GOT entry subsequently forces the program to jump to memory of the attacker's choice when the manipulated function pointer gets called.

+<a href="https://0xd4y.github.io/Writeups/Misc/Passcode%20Writeup.pdf" class="class2">Passcode Writeup</a>

 # OverTheWire

 <a href="https://overthewire.org/wargames/">OverTheWire</a> is a website that contains many different wargames ranging from learning Unix, binary exploitation, scripting, along with many other fun and instructional challenges.